Intestacy: how we achieved an inheritance settlement for a stepchild where there was no will

 If you have been named as an executor of a will, we will work closely with you to establish an accurate list of all of the assets owned by the deceased, both in the UK and abroad, as well as identifying any outstanding debts such as loans, mortgages and unpaid bills.

 Where the individual has died without having a valid will in place, legally known as ‘dying intestate’, our experts will provide you with the support and legal advice required to administer the estate in accordance with the statutory intestacy rules.
+Click here for our article on how inheritance is determined for an unmarried couple where there is no will.

 If you are also dealing with probate disputes then we may be able to help.
 Take a look at our contentious probate page.